osohq/oso/docs/content/any/project/changelogs/NEXT.md

 - Oso will now issue a warning if there are resource blocks in your policy but no calls to `has_permission` in any rules.
 - Fixed a bug which led to `var matches Type` failing when `var` was unbound.
+- Polar dictionary patterns and literals now support a shorthand syntax similar to JavaScript and Rust: `{ value: value }` can now be written more concisely as `{ value }`.

 ### Node.js